 Even if you have friends or family in Seattle, and they absolutely love living here, it’s still a good idea to visit in person.
 Technically, you can find out everything you want to know about Seattle online, but nothing can replace the personal experiences you’ll have when your feet are on the ground.
 After spending a few days or a week here, you’ll know in your ‘gut’ whether or not moving to Seattle feels right.

 Also, there’s one more crucial point to make here — Seattle’s annual rainfall.
 On average, the city gets anywhere from 34 to 37 inches of rain each year.
+For comparison, Los Angeles gets just under 15 inches annually, Chicago about 35 inches and Houston 50 inches.
 If you’re not a fan of rain or gray clouds, this city might not be for you.

 A recent study by The Council for Community and Economic Research ranked the 10 most expensive urban areas in the U.S. based on the cost of living.
 Not surprisingly, Seattle made this list and took the number five spot.
 This study also noted that housing made up a large percentage of the cost of living numbers.
 With that said, securing a job before you move is of the utmost importance.
 Fortunately, there are many technology jobs in the city led by tech giants like Amazon and Microsoft.
 And there are several small startups that have been widely successful.
 Regardless of the industry, you work in, landing a job before you come is a wise decision that will allow you to start living the moment you step foot in Seattle.
 Browse listing sites and job forums and submit an application for as many relevant positions as possible.
 It’s a numbers game, so don’t give up or get easily discouraged!